winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 - A GitHub app
 - A Cloud.Function that will be triggered by GitHub events, such as `pull_request.synchronize` or `pull_request.closed`
 - A fly.io account to deploy the preview environments
-- A Cloud.Table to store different data:
+- A Cloud.Table to store different data
-  - The registered users
-    - GH access token
-    - User ID
-  - The fly.io projects, machines and relations to their preview environments URLs
-- Deployment and tests logs can be saved in the preview environment server and can be served
+- A Cloud.Bucket to store the deployment logs and test logs
 - A Cloud.Scheduler to run the self-cleaning mechanism
-- Wing Cloud web app will serve the console web application and use console servers run on fly.io machines
+- Wing Cloud web app will serve the console web application and use console servers run on fly.io machine

 ### Wing Cloud website

-https://wing.cloud website should still be a webflow site until user sign in.
-For signed-in users https://wing.cloud web app is a React app. need to use a reverse proxy as we have in our playground/learn/docs sites.
+The wesbite will be a React app.
+Astro can be used on top of it to provide the static parts of the web.

 ### Authentication